U.S. transport chief, foreign policy advisers among resignations after Capitol violence

 On Thursday, she was at pains to say that “we will help my announced successor, Mayor Pete Buttigieg, with taking on the responsibility of running this wonderful department.”

-Among those who were spurred to quit was Mick Mulvaney, a former White House chief of staff who resigned his post as a special envoy to Northern Ireland.
+Among those spurred to quit was Mick Mulvaney, a former White House chief of staff who resigned as a special envoy to Northern Ireland.

 “I wouldn’t be surprised to see more of my friends resign over the course of the next 24 to 48 hours,” he said on CNBC.

+John Costello, deputy assistant secretary at the Commerce Department, announced his departure in a blistering tweet, writing, “yesterday’s events were an unprecedented attack on the very core of our democracy - incited by a sitting president.”

 Further departures are especially likely at the NSC, one of the officials said.
-It coordinates U.S. foreign policy among federal agencies and maintains close contacts with foreign governments, so the loss of key staff could raise questions about national security as the new administration takes over.
+It coordinates U.S. foreign policy and maintains close contacts with foreign governments, so the loss of key staff could raise questions about national security as the new administration takes over.

 Pottinger’s boss, national security adviser Robert O’Brien, has no plans to quit, the first official said.
 But sources familiar with the matter said O’Brien had considered quitting.